Eggless Chocolate Fudge Cake

 Add the cooled chocolate into the bowl with the buttercream.
 Mix it in with an electric whisk for a few minutes until the buttercream becomes thick and smooth.

 If you need to, you can add a little extra icing sugar to thicken it up or a splash of plant-based milk to loosen it.
-This will depend on which type of vegan butter you use.
+This will depend on which type of dairy-free butter you use.

 Assembling the cake